raspberrypilearning/astro-pi-mission-zero/en/step_4.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 Now you have displayed an image and sensed a colour and used it in your program, and your code is ready for submission!

 You can save and submit your program using the form at the bottom of the code editor.

 However, you may wish to add more images to your project, or make it come to life with animation.
+The next steps show you how to do this.
 </p>

 ## Animate your project (Optional)

-The Astro Pi Mission Zero program is allowed to run for up to 30 seconds.
-You can use this time to create an animation on your LED matrix by switching back and forth between two different images.
+Your Mission Zero program can run on the International Space Station (ISS) for up to 30 seconds.
+You can use this running time to display an animation on the LED matrix by switching between two or more different images.

 --- task ---

 **Add** a second image right below your `sense.set_pixels(image)` line of code.
 Give it the variable name `image2` and change a few pixels to make your animation frame look different.
 Then add a short pause after it.